maixnor/wu/obsidian/Optimization.md

 #tdoo write some F# code or R

 # Epsilon
 In Math in general the Epsilon $\mathcal{E}$ is something that is positive and very small.
-This can be used to overcome rounding errors in numerical approximation problems.
+This can be used to overcome rounding errors in [[Numerical Approximation]] problems.